Win the War for Talent (by Becoming an Employer of Choice)

-Today’s employees want their companies to possess a strong sense of social responsibility.
-They insist upon ethical business practices, financial stability, community leadership, fair treatment, and a healthy working environment.
-By becoming an Employer of Choice, your ability to encourage top workers to join and remain with your team will improve, and you will benefit greatly.
-Roger E. Herman and Joyce Gioia, authors of How to Become an Employer of Choice, state that “Employers of Choice will enjoy a higher level of performance, greater workforce stability, and the level of continuity that assures preservation of the knowledge base, customer loyalty, employee satisfaction, and stronger profits.”
+This is easier said than done: today’s employees are asking a lot of their ideal employers.
+They want to work for companies with a sense of social responsibility, whose values align with their own.
+They look for community leadership, fair treatment, and a healthy working in environment in addition to ethical business practices and financial stability.
+Putting in the work to become an Employer of Choice, though, is worth it in the end.
+According to Roger E. Herman and Joyce Gioia, authors of How to Become an Employer of Choice, taking these steps will allow your company to “enjoy a higher level of performance, greater workforce stability, and the level of continuity that assures preservation of the knowledge base, customer loyalty, employee satisfaction, and stronger profits.”

 Offer Training Opportunities

-Companies are implementing innovative pay practices and benefits programs to entice potential employees and retain current ones.
-Gain sharing, profit sharing, cafeteria-style benefits options, and even team pay are just some examples.
+Compensation is one piece of the puzzle in attracting and retaining top talent, but only one, small piece.
+Smart companies are implementing innovative pay practices and benefits programs.
+Gain sharing, profit sharing, cafeteria-style benefits options, and even team pay are just a few examples.

-Most companies view benefits as an expense.
-However, you’ll do better if you evaluate them like investments.
-Consider what you can offer that will deliver the greatest return.
+Too many companies view benefits as an expense; you’ll do better to consider them like investments.
+What you can offer to employees that will offer you the greatest return on that investment?

 Become a Community Leader

 Possessing a good image in the community is critical, for it can be the strongest way of attracting talented people to your business.
-Conversely, a poor reputation–real or perceived–can seriously hinder your recruiting and retention efforts.
+On the other hand, a poor reputation – whether deserved or misperceived – can seriously hinder your recruiting and retention efforts.

-Whatever you do, take advantage of your position and don’t be afraid to showcase your company’s unique efforts to help make the world a better place.
-Community involvement and the publicity that surrounds it can serve as an excellent marketing tool for recruitment.
-Send press releases to local media describing your community improvement efforts.
-Highly visible events help you stand apart from the competition.
-Improving the company’s reputation strengthens relationships with shareholders, customers, and more importantly, current and potential employees.
+Don’t be afraid to showcase your company’s unique efforts to help make the world a better place.
+Community involvement – from donating to charity to participating as a team in community events – and the publicity that surrounds it can serve as an excellent marketing tool for recruitment.
+Ropella participates in the yearly YMCA Corporate Games in our town (pictured), and have also, as a company, participated in the Tough Mudder competition when it was in the area.
+Highly visible events like this help you stand apart from the competition.
+Press releases sent to local media outlets describing your community improvement efforts, such as sustainability initiatives or volunteering, provides the community with an unbiased report of your good deeds.
+Improving your company’s reputation strengthens relationships with shareholders, customers, and, more importantly, current and potential employees.

 Encourage a Healthy Work-Life Balance